First measurements with a new $\beta$-electron detector for spectral shape studies: Conclusions

 This work has been supported by the CNRS challenge NEEDS and the associated NACRE project, the CNRS/IN2P3 PICS TAGS between Subatech and IFIC, and the CNRS/IN2P3 Master projects Jyv\"askyl\"a and OPALE.
-This work has also been supported by the Spanish Ministerio de Econom\'ia y Competitividad under Grants No. FPA2017-83946-C2-1-P and No. RTI2018-098868-B-I00, and by the Spanish Ministerio de Ciencia e Innovaci\'on under Grant No. PID2029-104714GB-C21.
+This work has also been supported by the Spanish Ministerio de Econom\'ia y Competitividad under Grants No. FPA2017-83946-C2-1-P and No. RTI2018-098868-B-I00, by the Spanish Ministerio de Ciencia e Innovaci\'on under Grant No. PID2029-104714GB-C21, and by the Generalitat Valenciana under Prometeo Grant CIPROM/2022/9.
+Authors acknowledge the financial support from the Ministerio de Ciencia e Innovaci\'on with funding from the European Union NextGenerationEU and Generalitat Valenciana in the call Programa de Planes Complementarios de I+D+i (PRTR 2022) under Project DETCOM, reference ASFAE/2022/027.
+W.G. acknowledges the support of the U.K. Science and Technology Facilities Council grant ST/P005314.
 V.G. acknowledges the support of the National Science Center, Poland, under Contract No. 2019/35/D/ST2/02081.
 Authors would like to thank Christine Marquet and her group at CENBG for making the electron spectrometer available to us and for the support during the measurements.
-Authors would also like to thank Neil Clark from MICRON, Massimo Volpi from CAEN, David Etasse from FASTER and Paul Schotanus from Scionix for fruitful discussions.
+Authors would also like to thank Neil Clark from MICRON, Massimo Volpi from CAEN, David Etasse from FASTER and Paul Schotanus from Scionix for fruitful discussions, as well as Leendert Hayen for sharing the $\beta$-shape theoretical corrections with our collaboration.
 The technical support of the electronic and mechanical services of Subatech is also acknowledged.